mojolicious/server-starter/README.md

 // take the port value from the first command line argument (process.argv[2]) server.listen({ port: process.argv[2] });
 ```

-To avoid passing the listen socket with a file descriptor, you also have to define option ```avoidFdPassing``` to true:
+To avoid passing the listen socket with a file descriptor, you have to define option ```avoidFdPassing``` to true:

 ```js
 const starter = require('@mojolicious/server-starter');